Levosilimo/rsclone-backend/README.md

     * **Code:** 404 NOT FOUND <br />
       **Content:**

-      User with sent "username" not found
+      User with this "username" not found

 * **Notes:**